dominant role of the East Siberian Sea

 for use of any of this material

 It is typically stated that the Pacific-to-Arctic oceanic flow through the Bering Strait (important for Arctic heat, freshwater, and nutrient budgets) is driven by local wind and a (poorly defined) far-field "pressure-head" forcing, related to sea-surface-height differences between the Pacific and the Arctic.
-Using monthly, Arctic-wide, ocean bottom pressure satellite data from 2002-2016 and in situ mooring data from the Bering Strait, we discover the spatial structure of this pressure-head forcing, finding that the Bering Strait throughflow variability is dominantly driven from the Arctic, specifically by sea-level change in the East Siberian Sea, in turn related to westward winds along the Arctic coasts.
-In the (comparatively calm) summer, this explains 70% of the Bering Strait variability, while in winter Bering Strait winds and higher sea-levels on the Bering Sea Shelf are also important.
-Results suggest a key Arctic role in recently observed increases in the Pacific input to the Arctic.
+Using monthly, Arctic-wide, ocean bottom pressure satellite data and in situ mooring data from the Bering Strait from 2002-2016, we discover the spatial structure of this pressure-head forcing, finding that the Bering Strait throughflow variability is dominantly driven from the Arctic, specifically by sea-level change in the East Siberian Sea, in turn related to westward winds along the Arctic coasts.
+In the (comparatively calm) summer, this explains ~2/3rds of the Bering Strait variability.
+In winter, local wind variability dominates the total flow, but the pressure-head term, while still correlated with the ESS-dominated sea-level pattern, is now more strongly related to Bering Sea shelf sea-level variability.

 © Polar Science Center, University of Washington, 2017

 Figure 2.
-As per Figure 1, but using only summer (June, July, August) data.
-Note the 2nd EOF is not significant and so is not shown.
+As per Figure 1, but for summer (June, July, August) data.
+(Note Figure (e)(ii) shows correlations with eastward (Uwind), not northward wind (Vwind)).
+The 2nd EOF is not significant and is not shown.